Master-Slave Replication (Single Leader Replication)

 Critical ideas to think in asynchronous replication

-To handle the above situation, one solution is to read from the leader when reading something that the user may have modified.
+• When a user makes a write, the new data may not immediately reach all followers.
+If the user tries to read the same data immediately after making the write, it may not be available to the follower, leading the user to think that their data was lost.
+To handle this situation, one solution is to read from the leader when reading something that the user may have modified.
 Otherwise, read from a follower.
-For example, in a social media platform, profile information is usually editable only by the user.
+For example, in a social media, profile info is usually editable only by the user.
 So, it’s a good idea to always read a user’s own profile from the leader and any other user’s profile from a follower.
-Think!

 A common ground: Semi-synchronous replication